DirectoryTree/ActiveRedis/README.md

 ---

-ActiveRedis uses Redis hashes to store and retrieve model data, providing a simple and efficient way to interact with Redis in Laravel.
+ActiveRedis uses Redis hashes to store and retrieve model data.

+This provides a simple and efficient way to interact with Redis in Laravel, as you would with Eloquent models.

 ## Index